PriyanshiNegi01/Netflix-Data-Analysis/README.md

 **Dataset Link:** [Kaggle Movies Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)

 The dataset used for this analysis includes publicly available information about Netflix’s content library, including:
+- Show ID
+- Content type
 - Titles
+- Director
+- Casts
-- Genres
+- Date added
 - Release years
 - Content ratings
+- Content duration
 - Country availability
+- Genres
+- Description of content

 ## Tools and Techniques Used
+- **SQL**: For solving business problems and extracting key insights from the Netflix dataset.
-- **Tableau**: For creating and viewing interactive visualizations and dashboards.
+- **Tableau**: For creating interactive dashboards and visualizations, offering deeper insights into the data.
 - **Data Cleaning & Shaping**: Data was cleaned and shaped for optimal analysis, including handling missing values and formatting issues.
-- **Visualization Techniques**: Utilized advanced Tableau features like filters, interactive charts, and calculated fields to enhance the user experience.
+- **Visualization Techniques**: Utilized advanced Tableau features like calculated fields, filters, and interactive charts.

 ## Installation
 1. Clone the repository to your local machine: